elijah415hz/baby-temp/README.md

 My solution was this app!

 The inside temperature is gathered by a RaspberryPi 0W with an AdaFruit temperature sensor that uploads to an Atlas MongoDB instance.
 That code is found in the "raspberry_pi" folder and on the RaspberryPi is called by cron every hour.
-The backend is handled by an AWS Lambda function, equipped with two Lambda Layers enabling the use of numpy and pandas.
+The backend is handled by an AWS Lambda function written in Python.
 The code for that is found in the "aws_lambda" folder.
 Finally, the front end is hosted on netlify at https://cozy-baby.netlify.app and the code for that is found in "react_frontend."

 This was in concept one of the simpler apps I've created, but allowed me to explore using a RaspberryPi and dive into the world of serverless functions.